1 active alerts Show

 • Exercise and rest: Prolonged rest and days of inactivity will increase stiffness and make it harder to move around.
 At the same time, excessive or improper exercise can overwork your arthritic joint and cause further damage.
 A balanced routine of rest and exercise is best.
 Exercise in a swimming pool can be very helpful.

-• Ice treatments: Ice packs on the knee (three times daily, 1–20 minutes at a time) are helpful for inflammation and temporary relief of pain and soreness.
+• Uses for ice and heat: Ice packs on the knee (three times daily, 10 to 20 minutes at a time) are helpful for inflammation and temporary relief of pain and soreness.
 Heat applications in either the knee or hip make the joint feel less stiff.

 • Diet: There is no evidence that any specific foods will prevent or relieve arthritis symptoms.
 It’s important to keep excess weight off, however, because it aggravates arthritis by putting added pressure on the knee.

 • Medicines: Coated aspirin helps relieve pain and has few side effects.
 Nonsteroidal, anti-inflammatory drugs, (NSAIDS), such as Voltaren, Feldene, Naprosyn and Clinoril, are prescription drugs for pain and inflammation.
-Cox2 NSAIDS have a lower risk of stomach ulceration and may be prescribed by your doctor.
 Do not take aspirin if you are taking NSAIDS.

 • Cortisone shots: Cortisone shots are given for inflammation.
 For many people, joint arthritis is often made symptom-free for months or even years after cortisone shots.
 Two to three shots a year can be given without any side effects.